PellelNitram/xournalpp_htr/README.md

 2. Use the code.
 3. To update the requirements file: ``pip freeze > requirements.txt``.

+## Code quality

+We try to keep up code quality as high as practically possible.
+For that reason, the following steps are implemented:

+- Testing.
+Xournal++ HTR uses `pytest` for implementing unit, regression and integration tests.
+- Linting.
+Xournal++ HTR uses `ruff` for linting and code best practises. `ruff` is implemented as git pre-commit hook.
+Since `ruff` as pre-commit hook is configured externally with `pyproject.toml`, you can use the same settings in your IDE if you wish to speed up the process.
+- Formatting.
+Xournal++ HTR uses `ruff-format` for consistent code formatting. `ruff-format` is implemented as git pre-commit hook.
+Since `ruff-format` as pre-commit hook is configured externally with `pyproject.toml`, you can use the same settings in your IDE if you wish to speed up the process.

 ## Community contributions

 The following branching strategy is used to keep the `master` branch stable and